Very successful people tend to be surprisingly ordinary.

 What it does mean however is that the role of management is somewhat different to what we think it is.
 Rather than management’s job being to “lead” or “control” or “pilot” a company – the visionary cliche we typically associate with the process – management’s true job is to listen to it, and follow it.

 The classic example of this which I’ve mentioned before on these pages is Facebook, where Mark Zuckerberg allowed things to evolve radically away from his initial idea.
-He never led his company, he only followed it, and eventually learnt what it was for, and adjusted his management accordingly – the opposite of “visionary leadership”.
+He never led his company, he only followed it, and eventually in his role of management, he learnt what it was for, and adjusted his management accordingly – the opposite of “visionary leadership”.

 We can say then that the essential quality of good management, and good corporate governance, is humility.
 It is resisting the temptation to believe that you have the power to dictate how a business will operate, and what precisely it will become.